Where to Go Fly Fishing in Washington in September

 September is prime time on many lakes and most of the crowds are off doing other fishing and hunting trips.
 Especially as September weather starts to cool down a bit, many Washington lakes will get really good.
 Fishing leech patterns on a sinking line will probably be the best method, but keep an eye out for water boatman, flying termites, flying ants, and the ever present chironomid.

-Lone Lake usually fishes really well in the fall, but once it has a chance to cool down a bit more.
+Lone Lake usually fishes really well in the later part of fall once it has a chance to cool down a bit more.
 Maybe late September and certainly into October, Lone Lake usually gets really good.
 Sinking lines and black or black/red leeches can get it done this time of year, and don’t be afraid to chuck them up into very shallow water and retrieve them into the deeper water.

 Chopaka is a great lake that is known to have exceptional fishing, a beautiful setting, and be crowded.
 Go in the fall and skip the crowds.
 Be ready for everything with leeches on sinking lines, adult damsels (more so in early Sept), chironomids, water boatman, and I would have a few flying ant and termite patterns around just in case.
 This would be a killer trip in September if you’ve never been.